 A New Home

 My daughters moved out of state after graduation so they were truly starting from scratch.
-And, they live in a tiny apartment, so space-saving items are a necessity.
+And, they live in small apartments, so space-saving items are a necessity.
 Many students heading to large metropolitan cities will need to get their place in order.
 For our graduation gift guide, we recommend choosing one or the other when it comes to crockpot vs instant pot.
-And, they like the smaller ones due to their small-space living.
+They like the smaller ones due to their small-space living.

 A Coffee Maker – My family is partial to Nespresso, but Keurig is popular too.
 You may want to throw in a good tumbler for coffee on the go.
 Chances are Starbucks won’t fit into their new budget so a coffee maker (with a timer, so it is ready when they are heading out the door) is a great idea.
 Check out Bed, Bath and Beyond, Target, Walmart, Macy’s, or Bloomingdales.